-Trail Length Average Gradient Summary Works Cost The Maze 2,000m 2.50% Very easy Green trail, narrow both the corridor through the Casuarina forest is cleared to 2+ metres.
+Trail Length Average Gradient Summary Works Cost The Maze 2,000m 2.50% Very easy Green trail, narrow both the corridor through the Casua- rina forest is cleared to 2+ metres.
 Falling sections eroded, even at low gradient, due to very sandy, erodible soil.
 Boggy sections.
 Shark Tail 2,000m 3% Shark Tail poses some issues.
-An old trail with falling gradient without water diversion it is now severely eroded with exposed roots and some deep holes.
+An old trail with falling gradient with- out water diversion it is now severely eroded with exposed roots and some deep holes.
 Rated as Blue to Black in this state.
 Issue 1: Advanced riders enjoy the challenge of the terrain and don't want change.
-Issue 2: How do less experienced riders return north after riding The versions.
+Issue 2: How do less experienced riders return north after riding The Maze. ots and versions.
 Repair obvious hazardous holes and drops.
-Remediate the trail to a Blue rating.
+Remediate the trai to a Blue rating.
 Reroute the creek crossing to the shortest point.
-However, if the creek crossing is retained, both approaches require re-alignment.
-Crossing should be hardened or simple timber bridge constructed.
-Partial new single-track 395m 2.50% Maze.
-Poorly designed descending tracks with no drainage, heading for wet, boggy terrain above Serpentine Creek.
+How- ever, if the creek crossing is retained, both approaches require re-align- ment.
+Crossing should be hardened or simple timber bridge constructed Partial new single-track 395m 2.50% Poorly designed descending tracks with no drainage, heading for wet, boggy terrain above Serpentine Creek.
 Close as soon as possible.
-Design and construct a wide, contoured link to Crinkle Bush fire road at higher elevation, in better soils. \$4,200 Link between Shark Tail and The Maze 615m 3% Very old trail on sandy soil with long falling sections with no drainage.
+Design and construct a wide, contoured link to Crinkle Bush fire road at higher elevation, in better soils. \$4,200 Link between Shark Tail and The Maze 615m 3% Very old trail on sandy soil with long falling sections with no drain- age.
 Never been maintained and has moderate to severe erosion, especially approaching the creek crossing.
 Many more water diversions required and repair to ruts and holes.
 Option 1: re-route both descents to creek crossing and install water diversions.
-Option 2: re-align to avoid creek crossing & link to Mudlark instead of \$3,000 \$2,500 iO 470m 3% Poorly sited trail going through riparian zone and not connected to single-track network.
-The Maze.
+Option 2: re-align to avoid creek crossing & link to Mudlark instead of The Maze. \$3,000 \$2,500 iO 470m 3% Poorly sited trail going through riparian zone and not connected to single-track network.
 Close and remediate entry points at least.
 May be resisted by some riders. \$900 Benson and Binkley 1,500m 4% The only trail in Bayview with grade reversals, therefore not subject to erosion.
 Blue rating, very narrow with embedded rocks.
-Some poor design at the western end. ject Re-build x5 log roll-overs.
+Some poor design at the western end.
+Re-build x5 log roll-overs.
 X2 minor re-routes.
-Suggest extending to Grass Trees 405m 9% Unmaintained trail with tight climbing/descending corners which have severely eroded.
+Suggest extending to northern fire road as per map. \$1,400 \$4,000 Grass Trees 405m 9% Unmaintained trail with tight climbing/descending corners which have severely eroded.
 Essential link which is not rideable, uphill, by most riders.
 New single- track 330m 9% Green rating link to western single-track.
 Feeds into Sock Puppet nearby.
 Minor water diversion required. \$600